WuSa12956/deeplcd-test/README.md

 It is important to emphasize the issues concerning the download and path configuration of the CALC training model.
 This is a very important issue.
 If an error occurs, our system will not work.

-## 2. download and path configuration of the CALC training model
+## 2. Download and path configuration of the CALC training model

 1. There is a file named "get_model.sh" in our code folder, please run this file in the terminal in order to download the two training model files needed in Caffe.